The Best Bacon Pea salad is a simple side dish that everyone loves, perfect for potlucks.

 Here are the steps to making a delicious pea salad with bacon:

 - Whisk the dressing ingredients in a large mixing bowl.
 Add the peas, bacon, and onion, and stir to coat with the dressing.

-The Best Pea Salad
+The Best Bacon Pea Salad

 - 8 slices bacon cooked and crumbled

-- 1/2 cup cheddar cheese shredded
+- ½ cup cheddar cheese shredded

-- 1/3 cup diced red onion
+- ⅓ cup red onion diced

-- 1/3 cup mayonnaise
+- ⅓ cup mayonnaise

-- 1/2 cup sour cream
+- ½ cup sour cream

 - 1 tablespoon sugar

 - 2 teaspoons white vinegar or apple cider vinegar

 - salt & pepper

-Combine all dressing ingredients in a large bowl and whisk to combine.
+- Combine all dressing ingredients in a large bowl and whisk to combine.

-Add peas, bacon, onion and cheese to the bowl and gently stir.
+- Add peas, bacon, onion, and cheese to the bowl and gently stir.

-Refrigerate at least 2 hours before serving.
+- Refrigerate at least 2 hours before serving.
 Season with additional salt & pepper to taste.

-(Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)
+Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.